dnelson86/arepo/documentation/source/parameterfile.md

 **SofteningTypeOfPartTypeX**

-  For each particle type in the simulation which is involved gravitational calculations, it must be assigned to a "softening type", a 0-based integer index corresponding to one of the above ``SofteningComovingTypeX``/``SofteningMaxPhysTypeX`` entry pairs.
+  For each particle type in the simulation which is involved gravitational calculations, it must be assigned to a "softening type", an integer index corresponding to one of the above ``SofteningComovingTypeX``/``SofteningMaxPhysTypeX`` entry pairs.